by Craig Brelsford

 After a few minutes, the singing stopped, and then, as if on cue, the trill of Pale-legged surged out from the foliage.
 I again played back Pale-legged recordings and this time got an immediate and very strong response.
 Making the tink call, a Pale-legged flew to my side of the pond and lingered in trees near me.
 The tink is apparently similar to that of Sakhalin and therefore not a reliable separator.
 But soon the tink was followed by another trill, and I knew I was looking at Pale-legged.

 What luck!
 There I was, in the middle of Earth’s largest city, hearing the songs of two East Asian leaf warblers, one of them little-known.
 Does urban birding get any better than this?

 I sound-recorded both species.
 In all the recordings, one can hear the din from a busy inner-city park.
 In the first of the two song fragments of Sakhalin Leaf Warbler, among the species in the background is Ashy Minivet.

 Thanks to Jan-Erik Nilsén, Jonathan Martinez, and Jason Loghry for their help in today’s project.

-Featured image: Pale-legged/Sakhalin Leaf Warbler Phylloscopus tenellipes/borealoides, Jiangsu, May.
+Featured image: Pale-legged/Sakhalin Leaf Warbler Phylloscopus tenellipes/borealoides, on migration in Jiangsu, China, May.
 Some authors note subtle differences in plumage and structure, but the features overlap, making non-singing Pale-legged and Sakhalin virtually indistinguishable in the field.
 The species pair is distinguishable from other leaf warblers by their very pale, pink legs.
 The species pump the tail steadily and often cling to tree trunks, somewhat like a nuthatch.
-Pale-legged breeds in the Russian Far East and northeast China; Sakhalin breeds on Sakhalin Island and in Japan.
+Pale-legged breeds in the Russian Far East and northeast China.
+Sakhalin breeds on Sakhalin Island and in Japan.
 (Craig Brelsford)